 A pure-white bedroom feels very serene and calming, but it can be sterile if not done right.
-Luckily, an all-white Shabby Chic bedroom has just enough texture, interesting lines and touches of romance to keep the look welcoming and peaceful, without a trace of starkness or the doldrums.
-Check out the room shown here; the ornate, architectural remnant headboard is lovely, as are the light fixtures and furnishings, but the simplicity of the palette and the lack of pattern keeps the overall vibe sophisticated and tranquil.Continue to 8 of 9 below.
+Luckily, an all-white Shabby Chic bedroom has just enough texture, interesting lines, and touches of romance to keep the look welcoming and peaceful, without a trace of starkness or the doldrums.
+In the room shown, the architectural headboard is ornate, as are the light fixtures and furnishings, but the simplicity of the palette and the lack of pattern keeps the overall vibe feeling sophisticated and tranquil.Continue to 8 of 9 below.

 Your Bed as the Star